JoanViana/devR/README.md

 * Git
 * Install and build

-Therefore implements functions for working with archives: files, folders, git, Rd2pdf, python scripts and bash.
+Therefore implements functions for working with archives: files, folders, git, Rd2pdf and bash.

 ## Installation